aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 These CodeLenses do not support API Gateway style invokes.

 Some users may find CodeLenses within code files distracting, particularly if they are using the Toolkit for features not related to local debugging.
 Toolkit settings can be used to enable and disable CodeLenses.
+CodeLenses only appear for languages/runtimes that the Toolkit has implemented Debug support for.

 ### Graphical User Interface